 - Silica: Silica or the white mud mask of the Blue Lagoon is made of silicon and oxygen, and it helps to deep-cleanses and strengthens skin.

-- Algae: This boosts natural skin glow and reduces the appearance of fine lines and wrinkles.
+- Algae: The Algae mask boosts natural skin glow and reduces the appearance of fine lines and wrinkles.

 - Mineral Salt: This helps to restore the skin’s moisture level and revitalizes the complexion.